logo

 It sounds obvious, but a typo will stop your TV from connecting.
 Go into your TV's network settings, select your Wi-Fi network, and carefully re-enter the password.

 If you're still using the default password printed on the sticker under your router, this is a great time to update it.
-Check out our guide on how to secure your wireless network for step-by-step instructions.
+Check out our guide on how to secure your wireless network for instructions.

 4. Check your Wi-Fi signal strength